1. Annual Collections Access Grant (CAG)

 Founded in 1975, the Decorative Arts Society (DAS) is a charity which encourages and supports the study and appreciation of all aspects of the decorative arts and design from 1850 to the present.
 The Society’s activities include architecture, interior and industrial design and the graphic arts.
 As part of its remit, it organises overseas study visits once or twice each year.

-The Society’s Committee of Governors wishes to help decorative arts curators take part in these events, in order to extend the knowledge and contacts of the individuals and to strengthen the link between museums, their staffs and the Society.
-In 2012 it agreed a new policy of allocating funds for bursaries which are intended to cover all or most of the cost of participation.
+The DAS wishes to help decorative arts professionals, researchers and postgraduate students take part in these events, in order to extend the knowledge and contacts of the individuals and to strengthen the link between museums, their staffs and the Society.
+In 2012 it agreed a new policy of allocating funds for bursaries, in which priority is given to curators in publicly funded UK collections.

-How to apply for the Paris Visit for September 2014
+How to apply for the 2017 DAS Lille Bursary